FRC1257/robotics-training/docs/frc/1-Basics/8-Elevator.md

 Just like in the Arm subsystem, in addition to the Elevator subsystem getting passed in as a parameter, `operatorController::getRightY` is passed too.
 This is being passed in as our `DoubleSupplier` object.
 Essentially, we can pass in any function that returns a `double` variable into here.
 However, to ensure that we actually pass in the **function** itself and not the **result of evaluating that function**, we use Java's `::` operator.

-When we do this, each time `execute()` is run in the command, `getRightY` is run and it supplies a different value based on what the XBox controller is doing.
+When we do this, each time `execute()` is run in the command, `getRightY` is run and it supplies a different value based on what the Xbox controller is doing.
 If the value of the function was passed in with `.getRightY()` the initial value would never update as the constructor is only run once.

 Since there are no other commands other than the default command in this subsystem, `configureButtonBindings()` is empty.
 There is never a need to change the command running with a button.